NorthcoteHS/11COM/1_dataAndGraphicSolutions/1_core/4_visualisation.md

 - [Google Material Icons](https://material.io/tools/icons/)

 You are free to use any software you like.
-You may want to use an online infographic creator like [Piktochart](https://piktochart.com/formats/infographics/), a graphic editor (eg. Photoshop or Illustrator), or your standard word editor (eg. MS Word).
+You may want to use an online infographic creator like [Canva](https://www.canva.com/create/infographics) or [Piktochart](https://piktochart.com/formats/infographics/), a graphic editor (eg. Photoshop or Illustrator), your standard word editor (eg. MS Word), or MS Powerpoint with a single slide (easier to control layout/positioning than word editors).

-Note that MS Powerpoint is another popular tool for poster creation (using a single "slide"), and may let you control how things are positioned more easily than Word or similar.

 | To submit |
 |---|